Lisa Herzog

 Lisa Maria Herzog (born 17 December 1983) is a German philosopher and social scientist who works at the intersection of political philosophy and economic thought.
 On 1 October 2019 she began a professorship in philosophy at the Center for Philosophy, Politics and Economics at the University of Groningen in the Netherlands.
 In 2021, Herzog and Konrad Gilges were awarded the Hans Böckler Prize of the City of Cologne.

+In 2025 Herzog was elected member of the Royal Netherlands Academy of Arts and Sciences.